programmercv/resume_exporter/README.md

 #### LinkedIn:

-Preview your profile [https://www.linkedin.com/profile/preview](here), or navigate to it via "Profile" -> "Edit Profile" -> "View profile as"
+Go to your public profile [https://www.linkedin.com/public-profile/settings](here), or navigate to it via "Me" -> "View Profile" -> "Edit your public profile"
 Save the page as "Web Page, HTML only".

 #### Xing:

-Go to your public profile [https://www.xing.com/profile/Max_Mustermannn14](e.g. https://www.xing.com/profile/Max_Mustermannn14)
-Save the page as "Web Page, HTML only".
+Go to your profile (sign in -> click on your name), and click on "Ansicht für Profilbesucher" Save the page as "Web Page, HTML only".

 #### Stackoverflow: